ciscoheat/haxedci-example/README.md

 class MoneyTransfer implements dci.Context {
 }
 ```
 Remember the mental model of a money transfer?
 "Withdraw *amount* from a *source* account and deposit the amount in a *destination* account".
-The three highlighted nouns are the Roles that we will use in the Context.
+The three italicized nouns are the Roles that we will use in the Context.
 Lets put them there.
 They are defined using the `@role` metadata:
 ```actionscript
 class MoneyTransfer implements dci.Context {
 	@role var source = {